-Mr Taylor was given a tetanus jag and returned the next day for plastic surgery when the "ragged edges" were removed and his ear was stitched.'All responsible'
+Mr Taylor was given a tetanus jag and returned the next day for plastic surgery when the "ragged edges" were removed and his ear was stitched.

 Lawson, Miller and Younger pleaded guilty to engaging in behaviour likely to incite public disorder by forming part of a disorderly crowd, fighting, gesticulating, throwing missiles, challenging others to a fight and placing those nearby in a state of fear and alarm.

 Lawson also admitted assaulting Mr Taylor to his severe injury and permanent disfigurement by biting his ear.